nfultz/makesnippets/README.md

 # A snippet manager implemented in Makefile

 I recently read the No Starch Press _GNU Make Book_ by John Graham-Cumming, which inspired me to use `make` a lot more.
 Also I am a masochist.
+This project provides five generic `make` targets for easy access to code snippets:

+  * `help` lists the available targets.
+  * `completion` produces the bash command for autocompletion
+  * `fzf` lists the available targets in fuzzy finder, and executes the selected one.
+  * `edit` opens the snippet file in `$EDITOR`
+  * `install` places the snippet file into the system include directory.

+It also sets better defaults for code snippets:

+  * All targets are `PHONY`
+  * Uses a single shell per snippet instead of per line - you can use shell variables now.

 ## Installation

-Assumming you have `make` installed, you can drop snippets anywhere on your search path and `chmod +x` it.
+Option 1: Assumming you have `make` installed, you can drop snippets anywhere on your search path and `chmod +x` it.
+You can then edit the file and add your own snippets.

+Option 2: You can install snippets as a library using the command:

+    sudo make -f snippets install

+You can then `-include` it in other makefiles and automatically add the functionality to them.
+See `example`

 ## Usage